-- Makeup is not permitted on male students. - Undergarments should not be visible. - Hats or hoodies pulled over your head and sunglasses are not permitted to be worn during school hours. - Earbuds and headphones may not be worn during the school day (this includes lunch, break, and class changing time). - Extreme hairstyles and non-human hair color are not permitted. - · Hair should be neatly trimmed and well kept. - Facial hair is permitted but must be well-groomed and maintained. - Female students may have their ears pierced. - Visible body tattoos must be in good taste.
+- · Makeup is not permitted on male students. - · Undergarments should not be visible. - Hats or hoodies pulled over your head and sunglasses are not permitted to be worn during school hours. - Earbuds and headphones may not be worn during the school day (this includes lunch, break, and class changing time). - Extreme hairstyles and non-human hair color are not permitted. - · Hair should be neatly trimmed and well kept. - · Facial hair is permitted but must be well-groomed and maintained. - Students may have their ears pierced; nostril piercings with small studs or hoops are allowed; all other nose piercings (including Austin Bar, rhino, septum, septril, etc) are not permitted.
+Please see administration for clarification. - Visible body tattoos must be in good taste.
 The Administration and Faculty reserve the right to require that a tattoo be covered.

-K5 - 5TH GRADE STUDENTS
+TK/K5 - 5TH GRADE STUDENTS

-- Hemmed khaki, navy, or blue/green plaid pants/shorts/skirts/skorts/leggings with pockets (shorts and skirts no more than 3 inches above the knee) - Collared tops that are solid white, forest green, or navy.
-Tops can be short or long sleeved - Girls may also wear dresses or jumpers (forest green, navy, white or khaki.)
+- Hemmed khaki, navy, gray or blue/green plaid pants/shorts/skirts/skorts/ leggings with pockets (shorts and skirts no more than 3 inches above the knee) - Collared tops that are solid white, forest green, gray, or navy.
+Tops can be short or long sleeved - Girls may also wear dresses or jumpers (forest green, navy, gray, white or khaki.)
 All tights and leggings worn under items need to be solid school colors - · Students must wear closed toed shoes or boots at all times. - Coats and sweaters intended to be worn in the classroom should be in school colors

-- Sneakers should be worn on days when PE is scheduled - Jackets and coats for outside play do not need to be in school colors - Clothing that conforms to the school dress code can be found at Target, Old Navy, Wal-Mart, Sears, J.C.
-Penney or Lands' End - No hats may be worn during the day, unless for special dress occasions. - Fridays are "Spirit Wear" days (school t-shirts and sweatshirts are acceptable) - $\cdot\,$ Jeans may be worn on Fridays and should be free of rips, tears, and holes

-\Parents, it is your responsibility to see that your student comes to school each day dressed appropriately according to this Dress Code.
+- · Sneakers should be worn on days when PE is scheduled - Jackets and coats for outside play do not need to be in school colors - Clothing that conforms to the school dress code can be found at Target, Old Navy, Wal-Mart, Sears, J.C.
+Penney, Amazon or Lands' End - No hats may be worn during the day, unless for special dress occasions. - Fridays are "Spirit Wear" days (school t-shirts and sweatshirts are acceptable) - Jeans may be worn on Fridays and should be free of rips, tears, and holes - \Parents, it is your responsibility to see that your student comes to school each day dressed appropriately according to this Dress Code.